“Canada is the perfect country for electric bicycles.”

 What do you see for the future of the electric bike industry?

 It’s a different cycling culture in Canada than, say, Europe or Asia because we view the bike as a toy as opposed to a vehicle.
-But that’s starting to change and with developments such as the new cargo bike that’s coming out this year, people are going to realize just how versatile, handy, and above all fun, electric bikes are.
+But that’s changing and with developments such as electric cargo bikes, tandems, and tricycles, people are going to realize just how versatile, handy, and above all fun, electric bikes are.